tytso/xfstests-bld/README.md

 ** **

-## 1. Vision and Goals Of The Project:
+## 1. Vision and Goals of The Project:

 The [gce-xfstests project](https://github.com/tytso/xfstests-bld) provides fast and cost-effective cloud-based regression testing for file system and kernel developers using the Google Compute Engine (GCE). gce-xfstests provides a Light GCE-Xfstests Test Manager (LTM) that runs on a micro virtual machine (VM) and is used to launch multiple test VMs (from a user-provided image) with different test configurations, and emails a report back to the user/developer who launched the test.
 Using GCE allows us to run multiple tests in parallel, thereby speeding up the testing process and freeing up resources on the developer's computer.
 Using VMs also enables us to have hermetic builds <sup id="a1">[1](#1)</sup> to ensure consistency and repeatability.